Milia vs Whiteheads vs Sebaceous Hyperplasia: How to Tell Them Apart

 • The borders look uneven, rolled, or ulcerated.

-• It is pigmented brown or black (this is mole or melanoma territory, dermatologist, not a device).
+• It is pigmented brown or black (this is mole or melanoma territory, a dermatologist, not a device).

 • It is on the eyelid margin, the inner ear canal, the lip line, or anywhere a misfire would be costly.